How to lose weight without dieting (and still see real results)

 1. Prioritise protein

-Multiple studies exploring the links between protein and weight loss have shown that eating protein helps you drop weight from fat, but maintain muscle [7].
+Multiple studies exploring the links between protein and weight loss have shown that eating protein helps you lose weight from fat, but maintain muscle [7].

 Looking for inspiration?
 Here are 12 high-protein snack ideas.